Resume Parsing with LangChain and LLMs

 }

-The output is perfectly structured into a Python dictionary, matching the exact categories requested in the ask_llm prompt.
-Nested arrays are used correctly for lists of experiences and skills.
+Here, we can see the output is a clean Python dictionary, matching the exact categories we asked for in the ask_llm prompt.
+Even the nested lists for experiences and skills came out right.

 Saving to JSON

-Finally, save the dictionary directly to a .json file for downstream use:
+Finally, we save the dictionary to a .json file for later use:

 PYTHON